squid-cache/squid-cache.github.io/Features/SmpScale.rst

 A dedicated accepting process (with some additional HTTP-aware scheduling logic) may be added later, if needed.

+=== How many processes does a single Squid instance have? ===

+The number of Squid processes in a single Squid instance started without a -N command-line option usually is:

+{{{
++ 1   master process (counted only in SMP mode) plus
++ W   workers (workers in squid.conf; defaults to 1) plus
++ D   diskers (rock cache_dirs in squid.conf; defaults to 0) plus
++ 1   Coordinator process (exists only in SMP mode).
+}}}

+For example, if you do not explicitly configure Squid SquidConf:workers and rock SquidConf:cache_dirs, then Squid will run in non-SMP mode, and you will get 0+1+0+0=1 Squid process total.
+On the other hand, if you explicitly configure Squid with 1 worker and 3 rock cache_dirs, then Squid will run in SMP mode, and you will get 1+1+3+1=6 Squid processes total.

+The above formula does not account for helpers and other processes not running a Squid executable code.

 === Older Squids ===